Step 9: Production Ready #

 vin_supply:

-dut_pin: VIN # From product spec
+uut_pin: VIN # From part spec

 instrument: psu # From station config